aws-samples/media-analysis-policy-evaluation-framework/README.md

 ## Overview

-Organizations across advertising, media and entertainment, social media, education, gaming, and other sectors require efficient solutions to extract information from videos and apply flexible analysis.
-Generative AI (GenAI) has unlocked fresh opportunities for these use cases.
+Organizations across advertising, media and entertainment, social media, education, gaming, and other sectors require efficient solutions to evaluate and analyze video assets flexibly.
+Generative AI (GenAI) has unlocked new opportunities and significantly enhanced the accuracy and flexibility of these workflows.

-This solution uses AWS AI and GenAI services to provide a framework to streamline video extraction and analysis/evaluation processes.
-It is designed for builders seeking a modular approach to video extraction and dynamic LLM analysis.
-For business users looking for a ready-made tool for video analysis and policy evaluation can benefit from the built-in UI.
-They can upload videos, test customized analytics rules and policies using the integrated LLM sandbox, and conduct flexible video analysis tasks to serve a quick PoC.

-The video analysis workflow generally consists of two main steps, both supported by this solution:
+Pre-built video analysis tools can be helpful, but industry-specific needs often demand customization and modular design for smooth production integration.
+Customers with video assets often create redundant pipelines (e.g., separate ones for video moderation and ad break detection that reprocess the same videos), leading to repeated metadata extraction, wasted resources, and higher costs.

+This solution provides robust components that helps builders reuse extraction results across multiple analysis pipelines, reducing unnecessary effort and lowering costs by breaking the video analysis process into two independent steps:

-1. Extract Information: Utilize AI/ML/GenAI features to detect and extract information from both the visual and audio aspects of the video.
+1. Extract Information: A generic process that utilize AI, ML, and GenAI features to detect and extract information from both the visual and audio aspects of the video at the desired level of granularity.

-    This stage can be generic, focusing on extracting information from the video's visual and audio elements.
-It employs AI and engineering techniques to effectively and efficiently extract data at the desired level of granularity.
-Typical techniques include sampling image frames from the video, applying AI/GenAI features to detect objects and faces, extracting text and descriptions from frames, and generating audio transcripts.

-2. Analyze the Data: With detailed video metadata, various business needs can be met, including but not limited to:
+2. Analyze the Data: With detailed video metadata, a variety of business needs can be addressed.
+This solution features a built-in UI LLM sandbox, enabling users to quickly test popular video analysis use cases using their own videos, including but not limited to:

     - Content moderation.
     - Customized policy evaluation, including DEI, grooming, and other tailored business rules.